conradlyn/MSI-B360M-Mortar-Hackintosh-OC/README.md

 - GPU: Sapphire RX 5500 XT 8GB
 - Display: AOC U2790 (27 inches, 3840x2160) via dp
 - RAM: 16GB
-- HDD: Intel NVME 256GB
+- SSD: Intel NVME 256GB
 - Wifi + Bluetooth: BCM943602CS

+Another SSD (Samsung 860 Evo) is installed for Windows 10.
+OC set to boot macOS as default.
+Function key F11 to boot Windows 10 from the Samsung SSD.

 ## Caveat

 - You may want to generate your own CPUFriendDataProvider.kext.
-Alternatively, you can delete CPUFriend.kext and CPUFriendDataProvider.kext, and the corresponding entries in config.plist.
+Alternatively, you can delete CPUFriend.kext and CPUFriendDataProvider.kext all together, and disable / delete the corresponding entries in config.plist.
-- You may want to generate your own USBPorts.kext.
-You can delete USBInjectAll.kext if USBPorts.kext is added, and delete the corresponding entry in config.plist.
+- You may want to generate your own USBPorts.kext or use USBInjectAll.kext (mutually exclusive).
+- You can also delete IntelMausi.kext if ethernet is not needed, and disable / delete the entry in config.plist.

 (remember to rebuild cache if kexts are deleted)